501.225.1444

 Download Physician’s Authorization Form

 Muscular Dystrophy Camp fees are funded by the Muscular Dystrophy Association.
-Campers must be between the ages of 8-17, have a neuromuscular disease, and must also be registered with the MDA in order to attend this camp.
+Campers must be between the ages of 8-17, have a neuromuscular disease, and be a member of the MDA in order to attend this camp.

 Kota Camps are inclusive camping experiences for campers with and without intellectual, developmental, and/or physical disabilities.
 These camps are available for children ages 6–18.
 We encourage campers to attend with a friend or a sibling.